-An accommodation is a modification or support that gives a student with a disability an equal opportunity to participate and benefit from Century College.
+An accommodation is a support that gives a student with a disability an equal opportunity to participate and benefit from Century College.
 Accommodations are adjustments to how things are usually done.
-The purpose of effective accommodations is to increase a student's chances for success.
+The purpose of effective accommodations is to increase a student’s chances for success.

 Requesting Interpreter Services